The Top Pros and Cons of Having a Business Debit Card

 When you borrow money, you build good credit by keeping your debt usage low and making all your payments on time.
 However, since a debit card only gives you access to money you already have, using it doesn’t impact your credit score.
 While this may not seem like a bad thing, you’ll need to find other ways to build your credit history to eventually qualify for a business credit card or loan.

-If you need to make a large transaction and your account balance is low, your debit card won’t be very helpful.
-Unlike credit cards or lines of credit that can give you access to financing when your cash flow dips, debit cards limit your spending to your available cash balance.
+If you need to make a large transaction and your business’s account balance is low, your debit card (or a business prepaid card) won’t be very helpful.
+Unlike credit cards or lines of credit that can give you access to financing when your cash flow dips, debit cards limit your business spending to your available cash balance.
 In other words, you may need an alternate source of funds.

 3. It Offers Less Protection than a Credit Card

-Is a Debit Card Right for Your Business?
+Is a Debit Card Right for Your Small Business?

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.